 Located near to the remains of the hut where Nelson Rolihlahla Mandela was given his English name, Nelson, and began his school career, the museum is a must-visit attraction when in the Eastern Cape.
 It offers a memorable cultural experience that gives one insight into the life of South Africa's most famous person.

 Guests can opt for a self-guided tour or a professionally guided tour.
 The museum caters for groups of various sizes, including school tours, and offers a heritage trail that follows Mandela’s footsteps.

-But the museum is not just a space documenting aspects of Mandela’s life – it has upmarket accommodation facilities including backpacker-style rooms, which house up to 60 persons, and 6 executive double room units for families, couples and business travellers.
+But the museum is not just a space documenting aspects of Mandela’s life – it has upmarket accommodation facilities including backpacker-style rooms, which house up to 60 persons, and six executive double-room units for families, couples and business travellers.
 Conference facilities are available, and cultural insights such as traditional dance and food are available by arrangement.

 When visiting, take a leisurely stroll through the various buildings and perhaps treat yourself to a couple of souvenirs, such as handmade shoes, printed materials, beads and traditional dresses.

 The entrance to one of the main halls at the museum is decorated with a beautiful mural of Mandela.
 Inside the museum, the information is presented on large printed canvases and a horseshoe table, which extends through most of the room.
 Browse the exhibition and read a chronological journey of Mandela's life, including his struggles and triumphs, the people who had an influential hand in his life, and those who played pivotal roles in ending apartheid.